 Sandpaper is graded based upon the number of abrasive particles per square inch that make up the sandpaper.
 The lower the number, the more coarse the grit.
-Sandpapers are commonly graded as coarse (40-60 grit), Medium (80-120), Fine (150-180), Very Fine (220-240), Extra Fine (280-320) and Super Fine (360 and above).
+Sandpapers are commonly graded as coarse (40 to 60 grit), Medium (80 to 120), Fine (150 to 180), Very Fine (220 to 240), Extra Fine (280 to 320) and Super Fine (360 and above).
 Sanding with progressively finer grits removes the scratches left by the previous paper and eventually leaves a smooth finish.

 You might be asking, "Why can't I just sand the entire project with Super Fine sandpaper?"
-Well, there's nothing saying that you can't.
-However, coarse grit papers will remove material fast, and when followed by finer grit papers, makes for much easier and quicker sanding.
+Well, there's nothing saying that you can't, but coarse grit papers will remove material fast, and when followed by finer grit papers, makes for much easier and quicker sanding.
 As almost any experienced woodworker will tell the beginner, the quicker you can get through with the sanding, the better.

 There are two primary types of sandpaper: commercial grade and industrial grade.
 The differences lie in a few areas, namely the material used as the grit, the backing material (paper) and the glue used to hold the grit onto the paper.
 Industrial grades use higher quality materials for all three components.

 Additionally, you may see sandpapers that are rated as either "open-coat" or "closed-coat".
 The difference is that closed-coat sandpaper has the grit particles grouped more closely together, where open-coat sandpapers have larger gaps between the particles.
 As a general rule, open-coat is typically better for woodworking, as it clogs less often, particularly when working with softwoods that contain more resin.